-The Australian Centre for Photography (ACP) was a leading institution in Australia dedicated to the art of photography and lens-based media.
-From 1974, the ACP had been a creative force in the cultural life of Australia, presenting the work of dynamic and diverse artists.
+The Australian Centre for Photography (ACP) is a leading institution in Australia dedicated to the art of photography and lens-based media.
+From 1974, the ACP has been a creative force in the cultural life of Australia, presenting the work of dynamic and diverse artists.
 The ACP presented the first major retrospectives of photographs by Max Dupain, Olive Cotton and Mervyn Bishop as well as the early exhibitions of works by Bill Henson, William Yang, Tracey Moffatt and Trent Parke.

-The ACP held at its core the vital contribution of artists and photographers in distilling and reflecting upon society, displaying a pluralism of perspectives and a breadth of artistic practice.
-ACP’s exhibitions, education and community programs provided opportunities for audiences and peers to engage in a dynamic conversation about the significance of images, both past and present, within contemporary culture.
+The ACP holds at its core the vital contribution of artists and photographers in distilling and reflecting upon society, displaying a pluralism of perspectives and a breadth of artistic practice.
+ACP’s exhibitions, education and community programs have provided opportunities for audiences and peers to engage in a dynamic conversation about the significance of images, both past and present, within contemporary culture.

 Officially founded in September 1973, the Australian Centre for Photography (ACP) was one of Australia’s oldest contemporary arts organisations.
 The ACP of the 1970s was a community-based exhibition space, that responded to a need to exhibit contemporary photography as works of art.
 The ACP opened in Paddington, Sydney on the 21st November 1974 as the first Government funded national organisation for the promotion of photography in Australia.